okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 ## Update other Okta settings

-After you add your custom domain, some features or APIs require additional configuration to reflect that change.
+After you add your custom domain, some features or APIs require extra configuration to reflect that change.

 ### Update Custom Authorization Server